 When a particle is larger than the gap in the filter, they get stuck in the hole.

 Small particles that can go through the gap thanks to the inertia of a pulling air will help stick them at the side of the fiber.

-Ultrafine particles are light, and they move at fast speed.
+Ultrafine particles are light, and they move at a fast speed.
 It is about the moment they will hit the fiber and stick to it.

 How Big Are Microns?

 Now you probably think that the smaller the particle, the harder it is to catch it.
 That is not true, some small particles are rapidly sucked into the filter, and they move in a zig-zag pattern, which in the end makes them easier to catch than 0.3 microns particle.
-0.3-micron particles are the hardest to catch, and because of that, HEPA standard is measured against 0.3-micron particles.
+0.3-micron particles are the hardest to catch, and because of that, the HEPA standard is measured against 0.3-micron particles.
 Some filter brands may use this fact to their advantage and claim that their filter can catch smaller particles.
 In fact, any decent HEPA filter can do, but the question is how good are against 0.3-micron particles.

 From What is HEPA Filter Made?